qyqyq/GGM_replications/README.md

 # Statistics basics,

-# replications of methods for Gaussian Graphical Model (GGM) in R
+# and replications of methods for Gaussian Graphical Model (GGM) in R